quackerd/docker-frp/README.md

 Bind mount a host folder to `/config`.
 Make sure the folder is owned by `1000:1000`.
 Both server and client mode use the same `/config/config.toml` config file.

 # Troubleshooting
-The logs can be obtained by `docker compose logs <container_name>`.
+The logs can be obtained by `docker logs <container_name>`.
 They are usually very self-explanatory.